Do you feel safe on campus?

 - Understand the meaning of consent; if you don't want to do anything or something doesn't feel right then don't do it.
 No matter how intoxicated you are or how much you know the person, you can always say no.

 - Talk to yourself exactly like you would a friend.
 If they experienced this, you would tell them to report it and that it wasn't their fault, so now is a time to take your own advice.

 There is always someone to talk to and a listening ear, especially if you feel like your friends and family are too close to home.
-Supportline and Rape Crisis can help, as can your the Wellbeing Services and Student Union Advice Hub on campus.
+Supportline and Rape Crisis can help, as can the UWE Wellbeing Service.

 - Read Next